Introduction to the battle of Spionkop (Spion Kop or Spioenkop)

 Did you know?

-• Firstly, an important memorial or stadium, which commemorates the Battle of Spionkop exists at the famous Liverpool Football Stadium, Anfield.
+- Firstly, an important memorial or stadium commemorating the Battle of Spionkop exists at the famous Liverpool Football Stadium, Anfield.
 Known as the “Kop” and pays tribute to the many soldiers from Liverpool and specifically the 1st South Lancashire Regiment, who held their position and died in the famous battle of Spionkop.

-• Also, three of the most influential personalities of the 20th century, namely Mahatma Gandhi, Winston Churchill, and General Louis Botha participated in the Battle of Spionkop.
+- Also, three of the most influential personalities of the 20th century, namely Mahatma (Mohandas, later to be named Mahatma) Gandhi, Winston Churchill, and General Louis Botha participated in the Battle of Spionkop.
+However, it is not clear that Gandhi was present on the ‘Kop’, it was likely he was in the close vicinity.